vaishushri09/Task.done/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set up the database: `python manage.py migrate`
+4. Set up the OpenAI API: Obtain an API key and update the `OPENAI_API_KEY` setting in the `settings.py` file.
-4. Start the development server: `python manage.py runserver`
+5. Start the development server: `python manage.py runserver`
-5. Access the application in your browser at [http://localhost:8000](http://localhost:8000)
+6. Access the application in your browser at [http://localhost:8000](http://localhost:8000)

 ## ⚙️ Configuration